 The scheme objective was to improve safety for the travelling public and make journeys more reliable on the highways network.

-All aspects of the M1 Junction 19 remodelling – from planning to community engagement – were managed more efficiently and effectively.
-This was achieved by using a digital model of the project enriched with data about the construction schedule, cost, environment, safety and much more.
+Every aspect of the project – from planning to community engagement – was managed more efficiently and effectively.
+This was achieved through digital modelling using data about the construction schedule, cost, environment, safety and much more.
 It’s a way of working that helps ensure large, complex projects are delivered on time, on budget and with minimum risk.